 Our complaints procedure will be followed where a child or parent raises a concern about poor practice towards a child that initially does not reach the threshold for child protection action.
 Poor practice examples include unfairly singling out a child, using sarcasm or humiliation as a form of control, bullying or belittling a child or discriminating against them in some way.
-Complaints are managed by senior staff, the head of school and governors.
+Complaints are managed by senior staff, the headmaster and governors.
 Complaints from staff are dealt with under the school’s complaints and disciplinary and grievance procedures.

 12. If you have concerns about a colleague

 Staff who are concerned about the conduct of a colleague towards a child are undoubtedly placed in a very difficult situation.
 They may worry that they have misunderstood the situation and they will wonder whether a report could jeopardise their colleague’s career.
 All staff must remember that the welfare of the child is paramount.
 The school’s whistleblowing code (appendix 2) enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place.
 All concerns of poor practice or concerns about a child’s welfare brought about by the behaviour of colleagues should be reported to the head teacher.
 Complaints about the head teacher should be reported to the chair of governors.Whistle-blowing Policy

 13. Staff who are the subject of an allegation